Updated

 | Public rapid charger (79p/kWh) | ~23p | £2,257 | £188 |

 The financial cost is the easy one to measure.
-But there’s a convenience cost too:
+There is a convenience cost too:

-- Time wasted: A 30-minute Supercharger session twice a week is over 50 hours per year.
-That’s an entire working week spent sitting in car parks.
+- Time: Two 30-minute Supercharger sessions a week adds up to over 50 hours a year — a working week spent in car parks.

-- Range anxiety: Without a home charger, you’re always thinking about charge levels.
-With one, you wake up to 80% every morning without lifting a finger.
+- Range planning: Without a home charger, charge levels stay front-of-mind.
+With one, the car is at 80% every morning by default.

 - Route planning: No more detours to find a working charger.
 No more arriving at a Supercharger to find every bay occupied.